Danbury, Essex

-Danbury is a village in the City of Chelmsford district, in the county of Essex, England.
-It is located 33.5 miles northeast of Charing Cross, London and has a population of 6,500.
+Danbury is a village and civil parish in the Chelmsford district of Essex, England.
+It is located 33.5 miles northeast of Charing Cross, London.
 It is situated on a hill 367 ft above sea level.
+At the 2021 census the parish had a population of 5,197.

 The city of Danbury, Connecticut in the United States is named after the village.

 Origins

 The village was built on the site of a Neolithic or early Iron Age hill fort noted for its oval shape, sometimes confused with the Megalithic enclosure at Danebury in Hampshire.

 According to the official parish publication, Danbury Parish Plan 2003, first Iron Age settlers, then the Romans and finally the Dæningas tribe of Saxons occupied the Danbury area.

-The place-name 'Danbury' is first attested as Danengeberia in the Domesday Book of 1086.
+The place-name 'Danbury' is first attested in the Domesday Book of 1086 as Danengeberia in the hundred of Chelmsford.
 The name means 'the burgh or fort of Dene's people'.
 The same name is the origin of the name of the village and peninsula of Dengie in Essex.

-After the Norman Conquest, King William took the lands and settlement and granted it to Geoffrey de Mandeville, who was made Earl of Essex.
+After the Norman Conquest, King William the Conqueror took the lands and settlement and granted it to Geoffrey de Mandeville, who was made Earl of Essex.